mockoon/mockoon.com/content/cloud-docs/about.md

 ## Desktop application release table

 While the **web application is always up-to-date**, we recommend using the latest version of the desktop application to ensure compatibility with Mockoon Cloud features.
-We usually support the two latest major versions of the desktop application, but some features may require a more recent version.
-You will be informed inside the application if you need to update it to connect to the Cloud.

 Below is a table listing the versions in which each Mockoon Cloud feature was introduced in the desktop application: